munificent/game-programming-patterns/book/observer.markdown

 In the code we've seen so far, `Subject` owns a list of pointers to each `Observer` watching it.
 The `Observer` class itself has no reference to this list.
 It's just a pure virtual interface.
 Interfaces are preferred over concrete, stateful classes, so that's generally a good thing.

-But if we *are* willing to put a bit of state in `Observer`, we can thread the subject's list *through the observers themselves*.
+But if we *are* willing to put a bit of state in `Observer`, we can solve our allocation problem by threading the subject's list *through the observers themselves*.
 Instead of the subject having a separate collection of pointers, the observer objects become nodes in a linked list:

 <img src="images/observer-linked.png" />